Reading-eScience-Centre/covjson-reader/DEVELOPMENT.md

 ```
 This will build the covjson-reader.{src|min}.js files in the root project folder.

-Note that for convenienc both the cbor-js and ndarray dependencies are included in the bundle since
+Note that currently both the cbor-js and ndarray dependencies are included in the bundle.
-they are not hosted on a CDN yet.

 ## Publishing a new version